jonnonz1/nz-statute-book/acts/public/2012/sale-and-supply-of-alcohol-act-2012.md

 ### 89 Disallowance of local alcohol policy
-(1) Once a provisional local alcohol policy has been adopted and ceased to be provisional,— (a) any elements of it relating to maximum trading hours or a one-way-door policy must be treated as regulations within the meaning of section 2 of the Regulations (Disallowance) Act 1989; and sections 5 to 10 of that Act apply accordingly; but
+(1) Once a provisional local alcohol policy has been adopted and ceased to be provisional,— (a) any elements of it relating to maximum trading hours or a one-way-door policy must be treated as secondary legislation under section 161A(2) of the Local Government Act 2002; and subpart 2 of Part 5 of the Legislation Act 2019 (which relates to disallowance) applies accordingly; but
-  (b) the rest of it must be treated as not being regulations within the meaning of that Act.
+  (b) the rest of it must be treated as not being secondary legislation within the meaning of that Act.
-(2) The disallowance under the Regulations (Disallowance) Act 1989 of an element of a local alcohol policy (or of a local alcohol policy that has been brought into force) does not affect the rest of the policy.
+(2) The disallowance under the Legislation Act 2019 of an element of a local alcohol policy (or of a local alcohol policy that has been brought into force) does not affect the rest of the policy.
 (3) Subsections (1) and (2) apply to any element of an amendment of a local alcohol policy relating to maximum trading hours or a one-way-door policy (whether an amendment of an existing element relating to one of those matters or the insertion of a new or substituted element relating to one of those matters) as if the adoption of the amendment were the adoption of a new policy.

 ### 90 When local alcohol policy is in force